 Elizabeth Bullen is Senior Lecturer in Literary Studies at Deakin University in Victoria, Australia, where she teaches in the children’s literature masters program.
 She is co-author of Consuming Children: Education, Entertainment, Advertising.

-Mike Cadden is Professor of English, Director of Childhood Studies, and Chair of the Department of English, Foreign Languages, and Journalism at Missouri Western State University.
-He is author of Ursula K. Le Guin beyond Genre and editor of Telling Children’s Stories: Narrative Theory and Children’s Literature.
+Mike Cadden is Professor of English and Director of Childhood Studies at Missouri Western State University, where he teaches courses in children’s and young adult literature.
+He is the author of Ursula K. Le Guin beyond Genre (2005) and editor of Telling Children’s Stories: Narrative Theory and Children’s Literature (2010).
+He is also one of the editors of Teaching Young Adult Literature (2020), a volume in MLA’s Teaching Options series.

 Julie A. S. Cassidy is Assistant Professor of English at Borough of Manhattan Community College, City University of New York.
 Her articles include “Transporting Nostalgia: Little Golden Books as Souvenirs of Childhood” and “Fairy Tale Women in 1990s Film.”
 She was also a writer for Recess! on National Public Radio.